 Using the Duncan test, no statistical difference was found between means followed by the same lowercase letter in the column and the same uppercase letter in the row, with a 5% probability.

-While the highest leaf number was obtained from MİKOKS application in Rubygem and Sabrina varieties, the lowest average leaf number was obtained from the control group plants (Table 4).
+The highest leaf number was obtained from MİKOKS application in Rubygem and Sabrina varieties, the lowest average leaf number was obtained from the control group plants (Table 4).

 Table 4.
 Effect of different fertilizer applications on leaf number in Rubygem and Sabrina strawberry varieties